masneyb/shotwell-site-generator/PHOTOFRAME.md

 Reboot and Chromium should automatically start full screen on boot.
 Tap the screen to pause the slideshow.
 Metadata about the photo will pop up on the bottom of the screen and there are buttons that allow manually navigating through the photos that were shown.
+Tap the image again to continue the slideshow.